pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 </future>

 <future>
-By the end of the "...Future" the satire becomes a little more vulgar, as the giants like Amazon fail in the span of paragraphs, with no death throes or social unrest.
+By the end of the "...Future" the satire becomes a little more vulgar, as giants like Amazon fail in the span of paragraphs, with no death throes or social unrest.
 They just stop existing.
 For the corporations that persist, the mathematical magic of Blockchain and the Carbon Coin makes them Good™, removing all economic incentives for lobbying or manipulation.
 I had a feeling that Kim Stanley Robinson either got tired of parodying our blind belief in the economy, or just wanted to slap the few people who did not get the already thinly veiled joke.
 </future>

 ## The best climate tourist destination: Zurich